davidchehet/monte-carlo-chegg-acquisition/README.md

 ## Description

 This project is a framework for using Monte Carlo simulations to analyze how often you will make money investing in a near-bankrupt public business.
-Investors/coders need to take into account how likely they think the business goes broke, turnsaround, is acquired, or stagnates.
+Investors/coders need to take into account how likely they think the business goes broke, turns around, is acquired, or stagnates.
 However, after that user input, the software runs 100,000 simulations and outputs potential returns on investment and how often those returns occur.

 ## Motivation for this project

 I am basically obsessed with the financial markets, specifically buying stock in individual companies I believe have the ability to outperform.
-Thus far I have achieved above average performance, however most of my success came from intuition and I wish to systematize parts of my approach.
-I invested 1 year ago into a highly distressed business known as **Chegg Inc($CHGG)**.
-Given the distessed nature of the business, I decided I needed more than just my intuition to be comfortable allocating capital.
-I wanted to use Monte Carlo simulations to project what might happen to the company and as a result how much money there is to be made or lost.
-I made the project in a way so that you can clone it, change the constants in `config.py`, and run this for any distressed business stock.
+Thus far, I have achieved above-average performance; however, most of my success came from intuition, and I wish to systematize parts of my approach.
+I invested 1 year ago into a highly distressed business known as Chegg Inc. ($CHGG).
+Given the distressed nature of the business, I decided I needed more than just my intuition to be comfortable allocating capital.
+I wanted to use Monte Carlo simulations to project what might happen to the company and, as a result, how much money there is to be made or lost.
+I made the project in a way so that you can clone it, change the constants in config.py, and run this for any distressed business stock.

 ---